Tips & HacksBasic Tips To Ensure Online Safety

 Increased online activity brings with it a necessity for improved online safety practices.

-Nowadays many of us rely on the internet for all sorts of things.
-Communication, banking, entertainment, and career progression are often dependent on how well we use the internet.
+Nowadays, many of us rely on the internet for all sorts of things.
+Communication, banking, entertainment, and career progression often depend on how well we use the internet.

 Know Where You Are Paying

-However, internet banking information should be kept just as secure as a physical credit card or cheque book.
+However, internet banking information should be kept just as secure as a physical credit card or checkbook.

-Whenever you make a purchase or a deposit online, make sure to check the status of the site you are paying to.
+Whenever you make a purchase or a deposit online, check the status of the site you are paying to.

-A good tip is to look at whether the web address starts with HTTPS rather than just HTTP – the ‘s’ stands for secure.
+A good tip is whether the web address starts with HTTPS rather than just HTTP – the ‘s’ stands for secure.
 Safe sites may also have a padlock icon next to the address.

-Playing games at a safe online casino is vital to make the most of entertainment in the best of confidence.
-You need to be sure that you are paying for a legitimate process when depositing for an online casino account.
+Playing games at a safe online casino is vital to making the most of entertainment in the best of confidence.
+You need to be sure you are paying for a legitimate process when depositing an online casino account.

 Pick Strong Passwords